bordeux/amxmodx-papaj/README.md

 ## Troubleshooting

 ### Sound doesn't play
-- Verify the WAV file exists at `cstrike/sound/papaj2137.wav`
+- Verify the WAV file exists at `cstrike/sound/papaj2137v2.wav`
 - Check file format (must be WAV, not MP3)
+- **Must be 16-bit PCM WAV** - 8-bit WAV files are not supported by GoldSrc engine
 - Ensure file is mono (1 channel) at 22050 Hz or 11025 Hz
 - Ensure file is uncompressed PCM WAV, not compressed
-- Try reconverting with: `ffmpeg -i input.mp3 -ar 22050 -ac 1 -sample_fmt s16 papaj2137.wav`
+- Try reconverting with: `ffmpeg -i input.mp3 -ar 11025 -ac 1 -sample_fmt s16 papaj2137v2.wav`

 ### Filter disappears on round restart
 - This should not happen with the current version